telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 Assignment is the normal way to change the value of a variable or table entry.
-Lua also allows for multiple assignment, where a list of values is assigned to a list of variables in one setep.
+Lua also allows for multiple assignment, where a list of values is assigned to a list of variables in one step.
 When Lua performs multiple assignment, it evaluates all values on the right-hand side first, and then it performs the assignments.
 Thus, you can use multiple assignment to swap values.